 Essential Oils to Enhance Movement

-Physical movement is crucial to increasing resilience.
+Physical movement is essential for enhancing resilience.

-Research has found that moderate and regular exercise decreases cortisol levels and reduces anxiety and increase daytime energy. “ The association between stress-energy and salivary cortisol was affected by vigorous physical activity,” according to the research.
+Research has found that moderate and regular exercise decreases cortisol levels, reduces anxiety, and increases daytime energy.
+“The association between stress-energy and salivary cortisol was affected by vigorous physical activity,” according to the research.

 How Movement Enhances Health